 The festivals are celebrated on a grand scale in Delhi.
-Diwali and Holi are main festivals of India.
+Diwali and Holi are the main festivals of India.
 If you are celebrating Holi in Delhi then take some basic precautions and celebrate it with known people.
-Or just watch other playing Holi from a safe distance.
+Or just watch others playing Holi from a safe distance.
 Chances of eve-teasing and molestations are more if a woman tries to celebrate Holi with unknown people in public places.

 Diwali is the biggest festival of the year and celebrated with much fanfare.
 The beautiful lighting on every house and fireworks are the main highlight of this festival.
 Unfortunately due to firecrackers pollution goes to a dangerous level.
 Use a good quality of mask if you plan to stay in Delhi.

 If you happen to be in Delhi in January then book tickets for watching republic day parade.
 The full dress rehearsal is on 23rd January and the main event is on 26th January between 9.00 AM to 11.30 AM on Rajpath near India gate.